metno/mmd/mapping/README.md

 ### Available documentation

 - MMD/DIF (9 and 10)
-- MMD/schema.org (SOSO)
+- MMD/SOSO (Science On Schema.Org)
 - MMD/ACDD (with extended fields) - TDB
 - MMD/ISO Inspire
 - MMD/STACItem - TBD
-- MMD/SolR schema - TBD
+- MMD/SolR schema

 ### Note
 All other documentation about mapping will be removed in the future version of MMD and this will remain the